All Hail Norman Venson - WORLD CHAMPION!

 CONGRATULATIONS TO OUR TOURING VETERANS

-Well done indeed Team GB's Vets squad who beat Australia in the first Vets Test yesterday (17th November).
+Well done indeed Team GB's Vets squad who beat Australia in all three Vets Tests Down Under.
 A solid team performance from everyone.
-Loved the Skipper's move in heat five!

 Next Stop 2018 - calling all Over 40s - let's see you all here!